OSBL Detailed Design

 Plantwide Program Backup and Documentation

-Legacy automation hardware significantly elevates the risk of unexpected downtime.
-Over 60 years of machine acquisitions from various OEMs, the client has accumulated 94 PLC and HMI systems across multiple versions and vendors—ranging from Beckhoff and Siemens to Allen-Bradley, B&R, Mitsubishi, Panasonic, LG, Yaskawa, Omron, and Pro-face.
+• Legacy automation hardware significantly increases the risk of unexpected downtime, especially in the absence of reliable backup files.
+With over 60 years of machine acquisitions from various OEMs, the client operates 376 systems in Plant 1 and 121 systems in Plant 2, composed of PLC and HMI platforms from multiple vendors—including Beckhoff, Siemens, Allen-Bradley, B&R, Mitsubishi, Panasonic, LG, Yaskawa, Omron, and Pro-face.

 Backup & Documentation